azolyomi/GalaxyRaider/README.md

 ### Extra ###

 Guess what?
 You're finished with the basic setup!

+If you want to setup the bot's **auto-verification**, follow the following steps:
+- Open a "verify" channel where all users can type.
+(I advise you to use slowmode on this channel and moderate it well)
+- Type `.say -verifyembed` in that channel to print out the verification instructions message
+- Ensure that you have at least **one** member role configured with the bot
+- Type `.verification enable` –> Allows users to run the `.verify` command and be automatically verified by bot.
+- Type `.verification enablehiddenloc` -> Requires users to have their location private on the RealmEye API before verifying.
+- Type `.verification requirement <#>` -> Requires users to meet the minimum star requirement specified (must be <85)
+- To view current verification settings, type `.verification`.
+All set!

 If you want to **unregister** the default bot-created roles (or any other roles, from any category) simply type `.removeAccessRole <types> @roles`.
 For example, unregistering the role "abc" from all permissions would look like this: `.removeAccessRole all @abc` (assuming you properly ping the role).
 *Note: Deleting roles will automatically unregister them from the bot*.

 If you want to **register different channels** from the default bot-created channels simply type `.help changechannel` for more information.

-How do I reconfigurate the server you might ask?
+How do I reconfigurate the server?
 There is a command!
 The `.reconfig` command will **wipe the bot's database entry** for your guild and **delete all bot-generated channels** within your guild.
+*Note: This will not delete auto-generated roles to avoid messing up your role system, so make sure you do that to avoid role clutter!*

-If you ever accidentally delete one of the auto-generated text channels, you must re-register it with `.changechannel` or reconfigurate the server!
+If you ever accidentally delete one of the auto-generated text channels, you must re-register it with the command `.changechannel`.
-*Note: This will not delete auto-generated roles, so make sure you do that to avoid role clutter!*

 Lastly, if you want to see the server's current configuration, type `.showconfig`!